-As an adult, the two years I spent living in Leuven’s Muntstraat were equally special.
-After eighteen months in my little student room near the train station, I was unspeakably excited to be moving into a cosy little one-bedroom apartment behind the town hall.
+As an adult the two years I spent living in Leuven’s Muntstraat were equally special.
+After eighteen months in my little student room near the train station, I remember being unspeakably excited to be moving into a cosy one-bedroom apartment behind the town hall.
 Muntstraat was a narrow pedestrianised street home to a clutch of the city’s best restaurants and a scattering of tiny, atmospheric bars.

 My landlord was a pompous old professor named Luc, a military expert and minor Belgian TV personality.
 Occasionally hauled in front of a TV camera, he’d be asked to give his opinion on this in Afghanistan, perhaps say a few words about that in Baghdad.
-Something of a local property mogul, he also owned and rented out a bunch of apartments across Leuven.
+He was also something of a local property mogul, owning and renting out a bunch of apartments across Leuven.
 A pernickety bird-like creature with condescending spectacles and gray thinning hair, he had the air of a man who might spend his free time perched at a favorite desk rearranging his collection of fountain pens into ascending height order.
-On the mercifully few occasions I had to deal with him, he’d lecture me on my responsibilities as a renter and make a fuss over the little things.
+On the mercifully few occasions I had to deal with Luc, he’d lecture me on my responsibilities as a renter and make a big fuss over little things.
 No matter how inconsequential to the average eye, nothing escaped Luc’s attention.
-It could be an offending out of reach cobweb up on the ceiling, or disapproval that I’d put up a few nails to hang pictures.
+It could be an offending, out of reach cobweb up on the ceiling in the broom cupboard, or disapproval that I’d put up a few nails to hang pictures.
 But while clearly not the kind of guy I’d want to have a beer with, he was in all fairness an honest and decent landlord who taught me a lot about the potential pitfalls of being a renter in Belgium.

-Happily, said pitfalls turned out to be few.
-I loved everything about the apartment, from its long high-ceilinged living room and sizeable bedroom, to the poky little kitchenette and its adjoining balcony overlooking the leafy courtyard below.
+Happily said pitfalls turned out to be few.
+I loved everything about the apartment, from its long, high-ceilinged living room and sizable bedroom, to the poky little kitchenette and its adjoining balcony overlooking the leafy courtyard below.
 Even the crappy plastic cubicle shower in the bathroom had its charms, despite its precarious location plonked next to the epileptic washing machine.

 That first Muntstraat year flew by, punctuated as it was by wave after wave of visitors.
 Never before in my years living abroad had so many people come to stay, no doubt buoyed by the fact that I was finally settled and within reach.
 In March 2006 my sister came over from Scotland with her boyfriend Thomas.
 It had been years since we’d hung out, so I pulled out all the stops with a home-cooked curry, drinks at De Libertad and boxes of fresh deli bites from Saha, the Moroccan arts & crafts studio/gourmet food shop on Pensstraat.